REVOLT N REIGN Terms & GLOSSARY

 Forced Resolution does not bypass Locks, Blocks, or Prevent effects unless stated

-Exile, mill, or removal without destruction does not trigger Forced Resolution.
+Exile, mill, or removal without destruction does not trigger Forced Resolution

-Unique hybrid cards honoring freedom fighters.
+Unique hybrid cards honoring freedom fighters and rewarding timing and foresight.

 No duplicates

-IP cost range: 3–7
+IP cost range: 3–8

 H